Dichanthelium leibergii: Distribution

 Dichanthelium leibergii ranges north to Alberta, west to Kansas, and east to New York state.
-Although it is "fairly common" in Manitoba, it is a rare species across much of its range.
+Although it is "fairly common" in Manitoba and it was formerly a dominant species in mesic to dry tallgrass prairies in Iowa, Wisconsin, and Minnesota, it is now a rare species across much of its range.
+In most surviving prairies and oak savannas, it has decreased in abundance, likely because of fire exclusion and late-spring fire, which favor big bluestem and indiangrass because of their long rhizomes that let them emerge through litter and the belowground buds along their rhizomes that permit them to resprout when their culms or rhizome tips are damaged by fire.
 It is state threatened in Indiana, Michigan, and Ohio and state endangered in New York.
 It is extirpated in Pennsylvania.

 Ecology

 In the Chicago region, it is a highly conservative species, with a coefficient of conservatism of 10.
 It occurs in high-quality prairie remnants, including wet prairie, mesic prairie, gravel hill prairie, as well as dry-mesic black oak savannas and oak openings.
 In a North Dakota study, its coverage increased significantly following the application of prescribed burning.

 Conservation

 Leiberg's panicgrass is threatened by habitat fragmentation, destruction, and invasive species.
 Appropriate management to maintain and increase populations of Leiberg's panicgrass includes removal of woody and invasive plant populations, prescribed burning, and prairie restoration.